4 - Evaluating models

 ROC curves

-To make an ROC (receiver operator characteristic) curve, we:
+For an ROC (receiver operator characteristic) curve, we plot

-• calculate the sensitivity and specificity for all possible thresholds
+with sensitivity and specificity calculated at all possible thresholds.

 We can use the area under the ROC curve as a classification metric: